onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 # CGNS Python tree basics

-This tutorial explores the data handled by all Cassiopee functions, called a *CGNS python tree* or shorter a *pytree*.
-This data is able to store the mesh coordinates, connectivities, fields and boundary conditions.
-It is conform to the CGNS standard document (https://cgns.org).
+This tutorial explores the handling of data through Cassiopee functions, called a *CGNS python tree* or shorter a *pytree*.
+The data can contain the mesh coordinates, connectivities, fields, and boundary conditions.
+It conforms to the latest CGNS standard (https://cgns.org).

 ## Reading a pytree from a file and basic tree node management